Aníbal Escalante: Post-revolution

 In the period immediately following the 1959 success of the Cuban revolution, Aníbal Escalante occupied a leading role in the Popular Socialist Party.
 However, its Marxist orthodoxy and history of cooperation with the deposed government of Fulgencio Batista gave it a skeptical public reputation.
-Largely sidelined in national politics, Escalante and the PSP took a backseat to Fidel Castro and his 26 July Movement.
+Largely sidelined in national politics, Escalante and the PSP took a back seat to Fidel Castro and his 26 July Movement.

 Following the Bay of Pigs invasion in April 1961, Cuba appealed to the Soviet Union for military assistance.
 In exchange for aid, the PSP was merged with the 26 July Movement and the Revolutionary Directorate of 13 March into the Integrated Revolutionary Organizations (ORI), predecessor to the Communist Party of Cuba, and Escalante, who enjoyed support from Moscow, elevated to its secretary.
 According to Juanita Castro, some referred to this period as the "Anibalato".
 Juanita Castro noted that, during this period, "his picture ran in the papers more frequently than Fidel's and more Escalante people were finding their way into positions of power."